YukumoHunter/e3-molecule-diffusion/blogpost.md

 ### 3. Experiments with the number of steps we jit

-The goal of this experiment was to find the optimum of speed through a balance among run and compilation time, as JIT let us the possiblity of of jit a certain number of steps.
+The goal of this experiment was to find the optimum speed through a balance among run and compilation time, as jit let us the possiblity of of jit a certain number of steps.
 However, the bigger the number of number of steps, the larger time compilation requires.

 <<<<<<< HEAD
 Unfortunately, the problems we had for running codes also affected this section and, even if we had everything ready to be runed, we couldn't get the results.